NBC, NHL encouraged about ratings heading into Cup Final

 The playoff numbers have continued from gains made during the regular season, when the overall ratings increased 2% over last season.

-What has Bettman encouraged about the future though is the streaming numbers, especially when it comes to drawing in millennials and Gen Z fans.
+What has Bettman encouraged about the future, though, is the streaming numbers, especially when it comes to drawing in millennials and Gen Z fans.
 There have been 345 million live minutes streamed to date, which is up 47% from last year.
 An average of 36,300 are viewing on NBCSports.com and NBC’s Sports app, which is an increase of 38% from last year.

 The NHL’s agreement with BAMTech and Disney Streaming Services uses the same technology as Major League Baseball for its online properties.
 The league also has one game shown for free each night during the regular season on the ESPN+ streaming service.